 A hot flash lasts from 30 seconds to 5 minutes and may be followed by chills.
 Night sweats are hot flashes that occur at night.

-Other symptoms may occur around the time of menopause.
+Other symptoms may occur around the time of perimenopause or menopause.
 The changes in hormone levels that occur at this time may contribute to the following:

 Worsening of migraines that occur just before, during, or just after menstrual periods (menstrual migraines)

 Depression, irritability, anxiety, nervousness, sleep disturbances (including insomnia), loss of concentration, headache, and fatigue may also occur.
-Many women experience these symptoms during perimenopause and assume that menopause is the cause.
-However, evidence supporting a connection between menopause and these symptoms is mixed.
-These symptoms are not directly related to the decreases in estrogen levels that occur with menopause.
-And many other factors (such as aging itself or a disorder) could explain the symptoms.
+Many women experience these symptoms during perimenopause.
+Although these symptoms may be related to other factors (such as aging itself or a disorder), they are often worsened by the hormonal fluctuations and decreases in estrogen during perimenopause.

 Night sweats may disturb sleep, contributing to fatigue, irritability, loss of concentration, and mood changes.
 In such cases, these symptoms may be indirectly (through night sweats) related to menopause.
 However, during menopause, sleep disturbances are common even among women who do not have hot flashes.
 Midlife stresses (such as struggles with adolescents, concerns about aging, caring for aging parents, and changes in marital relationship) may contribute to sleep disturbances.
 Thus, the relationship of fatigue, irritability, loss of concentration, and mood changes to menopause seems less clear.